iambb5445/SolitaireLLMBenchmark/README.md

                         If all samples aren't used, whether or not to try using the same number of samples from each game
 ```

 Note that you may want to use similar arguments to what you want to eventually use for benchmarking.
 For example, if you're testing the model on 4 few shot examples in training, you might also want to use 4 few shot examples when testing.
+Same for the prompt.

+This step will not connect to any LLM, and does not require setting your authentication tokens to work.